 In County Cork, Ireland, at the old Midleton Distillery, Redbreast whiskey is made.
 It’s known for being a good single-pot still Irish whiskey.
 It tastes like a mix of spicy and fruity things with a little woody flavor.
 People who know their whiskey and even those trying it for the first time love Redbreast.
 Its fancy logo shows that Redbreast is all about making top-quality whiskey.

 Redbreast started way back in 1903, thanks to the folks at J.J.
 Power & Son for the John Jameson & Son distillery.
-It got the name “Redbreast” in the 1920s and became quite popular in Ireland and the United States.
-In 1966, when a bunch of Irish whiskey brands joined, Redbreast kept being made, even though most people focused on blended whiskeys.
-By the late 1980s, Redbreast almost stopped being made, but it kept going with a few special bottles here and there.
+It was named “Redbreast” in the 1920s and became quite popular in Ireland and the United States.
+In 1966, when a bunch of Irish whiskey brands joined, Redbreast continued to be made, even though most people focused on blended whiskeys.
+By the late 1980s, Redbreast had almost stopped being produced, though it continued to appear in a few special bottles here and there.
 Then, in the 2000s, when people started liking single-pot still whiskeys again, Redbreast made a big comeback.

 Now, Redbreast has some nice whiskeys like the 12-Year, 15-Year, and 21-Year, plus some special ones like the 12-Year Cask Strength, 27-Year-Old, and the very special Redbreast Dream Cask.
-It’s seen as one of the best Irish whiskeys you can get, loved by people worldwide for its great taste and high quality.
+It’s considered one of the best Irish whiskeys you can get, loved worldwide for its great taste and high quality.

 Teeling Whiskey Distillery